 - If a person can read down to the small letters on the line marked 20 feet, then vision is 20/20 (normal vision).

-- If the large letters on the line marked 200 feet cannot be read with the better eye, even with glasses, the patient is considered legally blind.
+- If the large letters on the line marked 200 feet cannot be read with the better eye, even with glasses, the person is considered legally blind.

 There are several ways that ophthalmoscopy can be performed:

-- Indirect ophthalmoscopy.
-The eye doctor wears a headband with a light attached (like a miner’s light) and a handheld lens to view the eye.
+- Indirect ophthalmoscopy: The eye doctor wears a head lamp (like a miner's light) and a handheld lens to view the eye.

-- Slit-lamp ophthalmoscopy.
-The doctor has you rest your chin and forehead on a support to keep the head steady, and then uses a special magnifying instrument to examine the eye.
+- Slit-lamp ophthalmoscopy: The doctor has you rest your chin and forehead on a support to keep the head steady, and then uses a special microscope and vertical beam of light to examine the eye.

 Tonometry measures the pressure inside your eye.
-It is used to find out if glaucoma is contributing to your symptoms.
+It is used to find out if glaucoma is contributing to your symptoms, although glaucoma rarely causes visual symptoms unless it is advanced.
 The clinician will first give you anesthetic drops to numb your eye.
 Next, a small device is gently pressed against your eye to measure intra-ocular (inside the eye) pressure.
 Eye pressure may also be evaluated in different ways such as with a hand-held electronic device or a gentle puff of air to indent the eye.

 Other tests that may be used to diagnose cataracts or to determine if surgery is needed include:

-- Contrast sensitivity.
-A chart similar to the Snellen chart, which has the same size letters, but in different contrasts with background, is used to test contrast sensitivity.
+- Contrast sensitivity: A chart similar to the Snellen chart is used to test contrast sensitivity.
+The chart has the same size letters, but in different contrasts with the background.

-- Glare sensitivity.
-Glare sensitivity is tested by having the patient read a chart twice, with and without bright lights.
+- Glare sensitivity: Glare sensitivity is tested by having the patient read a chart twice, with and without bright lights shining into the eyes.

-- Corneal endothelium.
-The corneal endothelium, a layer of cells lining the cornea, is sensitive to surgical trauma and should be evaluated before any intraocular operation.
+- Endothelial cell count: The corneal endothelium, a layer of cells lining the inside of the cornea, is sensitive to normal surgical trauma and should be evaluated before any intraocular operation.

-- Patients with other eye disorders may need other pre-operative tests.
+- People with other eye disorders may need other pre-operative tests.

 Surgery is the only cure for cataracts, but it is almost never an emergency.
-Most cataracts cause no problem other than reducing a person's ability to see, so there is no harm in delaying surgery.
-Patients usually have plenty of time to carefully consider options and discuss them with an ophthalmologist.
+Most cataracts cause no problem other than reducing a person's ability to see.
+Except for injury due to falls or unsafe driving.
+Usually, there is no harm in delaying surgery, except for an increased risk of injury from falls or unsafe driving.
+Sometimes delaying surgery will cause a moderate (easy to perform surgery on) cataract to progress to an advanced (difficult to perform surgery on) cataract.
+People usually have plenty of time to carefully consider options and discuss them with an ophthalmologist.

 There is no constant rate at which cataracts progress: